-- 1. Wound Care: - If your incision is not draining any fluid, keep your incision open to air.
+1. Wound Care:

+- If your incision is not draining any fluid, keep your incision open to air.
 If there is some drainage, apply dry gauze and secure in place with tape.
-Change the dressing at least once a day. - If you have skin glue over your incision site, this will dissolve by itself with time. - Please do not put any ointments, antimicrobial solutions or skin glue over the incision. - If you notice drainage, significant redness, swelling or increased pain at the incision site, please call the office.
+Change the dressing at least one time per day. - If you have steri-strips (tape strips), they should fall off by themselves.
+If after two weeks, they have not fallen off, you may remove the steri-strips. - Please do not put any ointments or antimicrobial solutions over the incision or steri-strips. - If you notice drainage, significant redness, swelling or increased pain at the incision site, please call the office.